-329 households are duplicated across the MTW Public Housing and MTW Housing Choice Voucher (Community-Wide) waitlists.
+528 households are duplicated across the MTW Public Housing and MTW Housing Choice Voucher (Community-Wide) waitlists.
 The MTW Housing Choice Voucher (Site-Based) is a Project-Based voucher waitlist (see Activity 10), with waitlists kept by partner agencies administering the PBV contract.
 Additional households may be duplicated between MTW Public Housing, MTW Housing Choice Voucher (Community-Wide) and MTW Housing Choice Voucher (Site-Based).

 Our MTW Public Housing waiting list is currently closed except for households needing an ADA accessible unit or applicants who have a documented terminal illness with a life expectancy of less than 12 months.
+Our Community-Wide MTW Housing Choice Voucher waitlist is currently closed except for applicants who have a documented terminal illness with a life expectancy of less than 12 months.